nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/DAILY_JOURNAL_SAVING_ENTRIES.md

 Now you must use `fetch` to create your journal entry in the API.
 The default method is GET, so you've never had to specify and configuration options with your `fetch` statements before.
 However, with POST, you need to configure the request.

-1. Add new method named `saveJournalEntry` to your data provider module.
-It should take the entry object as an argument.
+1. Add new function named `saveJournalEntry` to your data provider module.
+It should take the entry object as a parameter.
-1. In the method, use `fetch` to perform a POST request.
+1. In the function, use the `fetch()` function to perform a POST request.
     ```js
     // Use `fetch` with the POST method to add your entry to your API
     fetch("url", { // Replace "url" with your API's URL